Hope Hicks resigning as White House communications director

 There was no immediate word on her successor.

-Fox News' Serafin Gomez and The Associated Press contributed to this report.
+Fox News' Serafin Gomez contributed to this report.
+The Associated Press also contributed to this report.